Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jean: Yes.

-Jim: Yeah, that’s a great question.
+Jim: (laughs) Yeah, that’s a great question.

-John B.: But they commonly say this, they have, their eyesight is magnified.
-In fact, they say that you don’t just have five senses.
-It’s more like you have 50, a hundred senses and, and the senses are blended.
+John B.: … their eyesight is magn-… In fact, they say that you don’t just have five senses.
+It’s more like you have 50, 100 senses, and, and the senses are blended.

 Jim: Yeah.

-John B.: So again, that’s where it’s like, “Whoa, what?”
+John B.: So again, that’s where it’s like, “Ooh, what?”

-Jim: That’s really amazing.
+Jim: Yeah.
+That’s really amazing.

-John B.: Yeah, but if you think about it, you know, we are constrained by three dimensions of space.
+John B.: Yeah.
+But if you think about it, you know, we are constrained by three dimensions of space.

 Jean: That’s right.